 Natural resources are materials such as water, topsoil, air, land, forests, fish and wildlife, and minerals occurring in nature that are essential or useful to humans.
 They have significance economically, recreationally, culturally, and aesthetically.
+The natural resources of Gratiot are culturally, economically, recreationally, and aesthetically important to Town residents.
 These resources are combined into the recognized natural systems in which we live.
 These systems, or combinations of natural materials, can be referred to as "natural environments", "ecosystems", "biomes", or "natural habitats", among others.
 Human activities affect all natural resources that in turn can often have significant, sometimes adverse, impacts on the human community.